 Other Chinese influencers

-Chinese influencers associated with the fashion industry collaborated with, for example, Vogue, and such luxury brands like Chanel, Prada, or Gucci.
+Chinese influencers associated with the fashion industry collaborated with, for example, Vogue and luxury brands like Chanel, Prada, and Gucci.
 Experts in the beauty sphere are also very popular, some of whom worked with L’Oréal, Yves Saint Laurent, Estée Lauder, and Olay.

 As seen above, sites most used by influencers in China are mainly Sina Weibo, WeChat, Youku, and Xiaohongshu.
 Many influencers also appear on platforms such as Miaopai, Yizhibo, Douban, or Douyin (TikTok).